secnate/Swift-Programming-Projects/README.md

 # Programming Projects in Swift (iOS Devices)
-These are Nathan's programming projects from his explorations of iOS programming with Swift during the summer of 2017.
+These are Nathan's programming projects from his explorations of iOS programming with Swift.
 They are as follows:

 - [Coin Collection App](https://github.com/secnate/SwiftProjects/tree/main/CoinCollection)